EPEL packaging examples

 Fix Requires:

-Most -devel packages have a Requires equal to the Name-Version-Release (NVR)
+Most -devel packages have a Requires: equal to the Name-Version-Release (NVR)

 %package -n %{rhel_name}-devel